BOND REPORT: Global Bond Selloff Resumes As Draghi Set To Signal Shift Away From QE

 "The ECB has been buying every month, they were supposed to buy by the end of the year, potentially longer if needed.
 But it finally looks like we're seeing the light at the end of the tunnel.
 We're not going to get quantitative easing forever," said Larry Milstein, head of government and agency trading at R.W.
 Pressprich & Co.

-Draghi's return to Jackson Hole is symbolic as the mountain resort was where Draghi first announced the ECB's plans to unleash quantitative easing on European bond markets.
-Former Fed Chairmen Ben Bernanke and other central bankers have also used the conference to declare shifts to U.S. monetary policy.
+Draghi's return to Jackson Hole is symbolic, as the mountain resort was where he first announced the ECB's plans to unleash quantitative easing on European bond markets.
+Former Fed Chairman Ben Bernanke and other central bankers have also used the conference to declare shifts in U.S. monetary policy.

 Fed Chairwoman Janet Yellen, in her second day of Capitol Hill testimony on Thursday, repeated her expectations in front of Senate Banking Committee for a "gradual" increase in interest rates as factors holding down the neutral policy stance, the long-term resting point for the fed-funds rate, abate.